Otsu, Shiga Prefecture, Japan

 This ancient temple, set on a rocky mountain slope, literally meant “stony mountain temple.”
 There were rock gardens with pebbles raked to parallel perfection.
 Stone-strewn footpaths made hiking audibly crunchy with every step.
 Magnificent and craggy metamorphic rocks, called wollastonite, jutted out, as if regurgitated from the bowels of the earth.

 The dark grey slabs were mostly shrouded by the summery greens of cherry, maple, and cedar trees.
 The place must look aflame with the bright colors of momiji (maple) in autumn and sakura (cherry blossom) in spring.
 An obvious advantage of a summer visit, though, was the lack of crowds.
 I only had to share the meditative temple grounds with a handful of Japanese pilgrims.

 A torii (Shinto gate), which I expected to see at Shinto shrines rather than Buddhist temples, took me by surprise.
 Religious pluralism seemed to be the norm in Japan.
-Shintoism and Buddhism are not mutually exclusive; the Japanese can be both, depending on the occasion or time of year!
+Shintoism and Buddhism were not mutually exclusive; the Japanese could be both, depending on the occasion or time of year!

 The torii, separating the mundane from the sacred, marked the transcendence to a spiritual dimension.
 The gate looked distinctly Japanese – visually arresting in its minimalist and monochromatic design of vertical posts and double lintels painted in bright vermilion.

 A good hike up the steep steps led to the tahoto (treasure tower or pagoda) that peeked out from the lush vegetation and huge rocks that partly concealed it.
 The temple had inspired artists of all persuasions – from Lady Murasaki a millennium ago to an anonymous lady sketching the spiry structure by the clearing the day I visited.